bracketloader/Build-Bonita/README.md

 ## Test environments

 CI builds are run on push to master/dev branches and Pull Requests (see badges on top of this page)
-- Linux: Ubuntu Xenial (Travis CI)
+- Linux: Ubuntu 18.04 (Travis CI)
-- MacOS: Catalina (Github Actions)
+- MacOS: Catalina (GitHub Actions)
-- Windows: Windows Server 2019 DataCenter (Github Actions)
+- Windows: Windows Server 2019 DataCenter (GitHub Actions)

 ## Issues